xolvio/chimp/README.md

 - **default**: `phantomjs`
 - **example usage**:
 ```
-cuke-monkey --browser=firefox // would use local firefox instance
+chimp --browser=firefox // would use local firefox instance
-cuke-monkey --browser=chrome // would use local chrome instance
+chimp --browser=chrome // would use local chrome instance
 ```
 - **notes**
   - Selenium comes bundled with a driver for `firefox`.
 For other browsers